Skip to content

 What it's like

-• transport – including rail electrification and signalling
+• transport: including rail electrification and signalling

-• energy – generating, transmitting and distributing power
+• energy: generating, transmitting and distributing power

-• renewable energy – solar panelling, hydroelectric power and wind turbines
+• renewable energy: solar panelling, hydroelectric power and wind turbines

 • manufacturing and construction

-• building services – dealing with lighting, heating, ventilation and lift systems
+• building services: dealing with lighting, heating, ventilation and lift systems

-• draw and interpret technical diagrams
+• creating project plans, drawing and interpreting technical diagrams

-• estimate costs and timescales for projects
+• estimating project costs and timescales

 Green job